 The process involves assessing the website(s) against the W3C WCAG 2 checkpoints – in an informal group environment.
 This allows discussion, instant clarification of points made, and means questions can be asked related to access issues as they arise.

-I was and the first to offer this unique service.
+I was the first to offer this service.
 Few web content accessibility auditors have the confidence, knowledge and experience to be able to offer this type of ‘live’ on-site audit.

 Contact me now to ask about your live on-site web content accessibility audit.
 It will save you time, save you money and give you the knowledge to reach your largest potential online audience.